JoneYu45/Regularized_S-map_Python/README.md

 python Regularized_S-map.py

-The Jacobian matrices and quality data will be generated in the Output folder.

-In the Output folder, there are two subfolder named coef and fit_result, respectively.
+The Jacobian matrices and quality data will be generated in the Output folder.In the Output folder, there are two subfolder named coef and fit_result, respectively.
 The coef folder contains the Jacobian matrices and the fit_result folder contains the quality data.
+In order to evaluate the inference quality, run the Inference_quality_control.R.

 # References